Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott region between two semiconductors

-Disregarding any interface perturbation, the energy of the solutions must fall into one of the two Mott bands (see Fig.~\ref{fig:two_inter_defeq}).
-Defining the Mott region as $\mu \in [-a, a]$, i.e. with $2a+1$ Mott lattice sites, we obtain $2a+2$ even-parity solutions from the defining equation.
-These are evenly distributed into $a+1$ solutions in both the lower and upper Hubbard bands.
+Disregarding any interface perturbation, the \red{bound state }energy must fall into one of the two Mott bands (see Fig.~\ref{fig:two_inter_defeq}).
+Defining the Mott region as $\mu \in [-a, a]$, i.e. with $2a+1$ Mott lattice sites, \red{there are even and odd parity solutions for the quasi-particle wave function.
+This is well known from the standard quantum well.} \red{Mathematically, }we obtain $2a+2$ even-parity solutions \red{for the wave function}, which are evenly distributed into $a+1$ solutions in both the lower and upper Hubbard bands.
 For odd parity, there are $2a$ solutions, equally divided into $a$ solutions in the lower and upper Hubbard bands.
 All of them have quasi-particle density leaking from the Mott into the semiconductors.

-The fulfillment of the absolute value condition depends solely on the choice of \(s_1\) and the potential \(V\).
-A change in the potential has a minimal impact on the solutions, slightly lowering the energy (analogous to a potential well), as well as on the leaking.
-For solutions in the lower Hubbard band, the leakage is nearly independent of the on-site potential.
+\red{The physical condition of the wave function decay away from the interfaces as well as the band offset $V$ set the mathematical \textit{ansatz} for $s_1$.} A change in the \red{offset} has a minimal impact on the solutions, slightly lowering the energy (analogous to a potential well), as well as on the leaking.
+For solutions in the lower Hubbard band, the leakage is nearly independent of the \red{band offset}.

-The solutions manifest as standing waves with \(|r_\pm|=1\) in the Mott region.
-In both the lower and upper Hubbard bands, the solutions have energies \(E_0, E_1, ..., E_{2a}\), where even energies \(E_0\), \(E_2\), etc., correspond to even parity solutions, and odd energies \(E_1\), \(E_3\), and so forth, correspond to odd parity ones.
-The number of zeros of \(p_\mu^0\) increases with energy from 0 to \(2a\).
+The \red{doublon and holon wave functions} manifest as standing waves with $|e^{\pm i \kappa_\mathrm{Mott}\mu}|=1$ in the Mott region. \red{As known from the quantum well, even and odd parity solutions alternate in energy.} \red{Hence,} in both the lower and upper Hubbard bands, the \red{standing waves} have energies \(E_0^L, E_1^L, \ldots, E_{2a}^L\), \red{and \(E_0^U, E_1^U,\ldots E_{2a}^U\) respectively}, where even (odd) \red{index energies} correspond to even (odd) parity solutions. \red{Additionally, and again analogous to the quantum well, the }number of \red{nodes} of \red{the holon wave function} \(p_\mu^0\) increases with energy from 0 to \(2a\).